 Bucket size planning creates a system where Scrumban teams can draw a roadmap for their future.
 It is also great for on-demand planning as the team can draw tasks from the current bucket straight into the backlog supplementing them with additional items that came up in Iteration Review.

-With the growing popularity of various Agile frameworks, more and more project management tools offer the ability to use Agile methods.
-Scrumban is no exception and now there is a variety of options for Scrumban teams to choose from.
+With the growing popularity of various Agile frameworks, more and more project management tools offer the ability to use Agile methodologies.
+Scrumban is no exception and now there is a variety of options for teams to choose from.
 Such tools allow managing projects more easily and quickly as well as get additional insights into the process and avoid having to hold project information in various places.

 If you set out to pick a Scrumban tool, look for one that is easily modifiable and can serve your needs not only now, but also in the future.
 A solution like Teamhood will offer you all the traditional Agile features as well as other project management tools like a Gantt chart and Project Portfolio management.
+Check this video to look into how Kanban boards work in Teamhood.

 Scrumban methodology started out as a way for Scrum users to step into practicing Kanban.
 However, over time, it proved to be a better alternative and thus Scrumban became a framework on its own.